+The following sections describe the procedures for both the NSRP active/passive and NSRP active/active configurations.
 The procedures apply only to firmware upgrades, and assume that the devices are identical and that there are no hardware changes.
 If there is any hardware change, you should consult the corresponding hardware guide for each platform.